-Phaser is one of the most interesting audio effects in terms of it electronic design and the effect it has on audio signals.
-Guitarists. bassists and other musicians can benefit greatly from a phaser pedal in their rig/pedalboard.
+Phaser is one of the most interesting audio effects in terms of its electronic design and effect on audio signals.
+Guitarists, bassists and other musicians can benefit greatly from a phaser pedal in their rig/pedalboard.

-What are phaser pedals and how do they work?
+What are phaser pedals, and how do they work?
 Phaser pedals are stompbox units designed for guitar and/or bass.
-Phasers act to modulate the phase of select signal frequencies via a series of all-pass filters that are swept by an LFO.
+Phasers act to modulate the phase of select signal frequencies via a series of all-pass filters swept by an LFO.
 Phasers combine the direct and effected signals, which causes a series of sweeping peaks and troughs in the EQ.

 In this article, we’ll deepen our knowledge of phaser pedals and how they affect guitar and bass guitar signals.
 We’ll also discuss modulation more generally.
 I’ll share a few phaser pedals throughout the article and offer some tips on how to get the most out of your phaser pedal(s).